javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 ## Summary

-Both `async` and `defer` have one common thing: they don't block page rendering.
+Both `async` and `defer` have one common thing: downloading of such scripts doesn't block page rendering.
 So the user can read page content and get acquanted with the page immediately.

 But there are also essential differences between them: